zulfadlizainal/engineer/docs/nr_embb/nr_embb_layer1.md

 #### UE Measurment (RSRP/RSRQ/SINR)

 The best way to understand RSRP/RSRQ/SINR is probably to compare the calculation for both LTE and NR.
-In that way its easy to understand the calculation and how the measurement is impacted based on network condition.
+In that way, its easy to understand the math and how the measurement is impacted based on network condition.

 ***<mark>SS-RSRP</mark>***